evtn/soda/README.md

 ## Speed

+soda is able to render tens of thousands tags per second, but if you wanna optimize your execution, there are some tips:

 ### Building a tree efficiently

 If you using the same structure many times (especially if it's a heavy one), avoid rebuilds.
 Rather than building a new tree every time, consider changing specific parts of it when needed.
 It won't speed up the render time, though